-Most couples come in feeling stuck, having the same argument on repeat, growing quietly distant, or carrying a rupture they do not know how to repair.
+Most couples come in feeling stuck, having the same argument on repeat, growing distant, or carrying a rupture they do not know how to repair.

 What I have learned from years of sitting with couples is that the problem is almost never what it looks like on the surface.
 Underneath the conflict and disconnection is almost always a pattern, a cycle both partners get pulled into, faster than either can catch it, driven by fears and longings that have never been named.